 More analytical folk may be interested in a career in media planning or research.

-If you managed to negotiate an extension on your last essay, or if you have your timetable laminated and synched up to your phone, you might enjoy account management and events planning careers.
+If you managed to negotiate an extension on your last essay and you have great time-management skills, you might enjoy account management and events planning careers.

 How can I start a career in advertising, marketing and PR?